 The ground loop is the loop of pipe that has to be buried in your garden or outdoor space and absorbs heat from the ground.
 The ground loop can either be buried in horizontal trenches or a vertical borehole.
-Horizontal trenches are typically dug 1-2 meters below ground level and usually need to be long enough to accommodate around 100-200 meters of pipe, depending on the size and energy requirements of your property.
-On average the surface area of land required is approximately 2.5 times the square meterage of the house.
+Horizontal trenches are typically dug 2 meters below ground level and usually need to be around 30-40 metres long, depending on the size and energy requirements of your property.
 Digging the trenches would typically require the use of heavy machinery, and therefore, the outdoor space must be accessible from the road entrance.

-If the outdoor space is limited, it might be possible to drill vertical boreholes, which could be 15-200 meters deep.
+If the outdoor space is limited, it might be possible to drill vertical boreholes, which could be about 20 cm wide and 15-200 meters deep.
 This is usually the more expensive option than digging horizontal trenches and often requires a specialist ground (thermogeological) survey.
 Drilling boreholes always requires heavy machinery, and therefore your outdoor space must also be accessible from the road.